-A youth standing in a window of Mathematics Hall at Columbia University, menaces students with a brick as a group of conservatives attempt to force their way into the building, in New York, May 1, 1969.
+A youth at Columbia University menaces students with a brick as a group of conservatives attempt to force their way into the building in 1969.
 The conservatives were attempting to oust members of Students for a Democratic Society, who were conducting a sit-in behind barricades to enforce demands.
 In Healy v.
 James (1972), the Supreme Court affirmed public college students’ First Amendment rights of free speech and association and upheld the right of SDS to have official status in schools.
 (AP Photo/John Duricka, used with permission from the Associated Press)

 In Healy v.
 James, 408 U.S. 169 (1972), the Supreme Court affirmed public college students’ First Amendment rights of free speech and association, determining that those constitutional protections apply with the same force on a state university campus as in the larger community.

 Public college denied official status to student group

 At Central Connecticut State College, the school president Dr. James had denied official status to the local chapter of a left-wing student group, Students for a Democratic Society, who had been associated with violence on other campuses.
 The president said the group’s philosophy was “antithetical to the school’s policies,” its independence from the national organization was “doubtful,” and it would be “disruptive.”
 Without official status, the group could not announce its activities in the campus newspaper, post notices on college bulletin boards, or use campus facilities for meetings.
 Healy, a student, had appealed Dr. James’s decision, which two lower federal courts had affirmed.

 Campuses students aren't exempt from First Amendment protections